Last Updated on

-- If pills are taken prior to completion of the six months exclusive breastfeeding period, it can lead to breastfeeding issues.
+- If pills are taken prior to the completion of the six months exclusive breastfeeding period, it can lead to breastfeeding issues.

 - General side effects that affect all women, whether they are breastfeeding or not, are also bound to occur.
 These include the presence of irregular bleeding or spotting, as well as darkening of the skin.

-- Certain pills also cause a feeling of nausea, along with retention of water in the mother.
+- Certain pills also cause a feeling of nausea, along with the retention of water in the mother.
 Breasts tend to get tender as well and ache if the baby latches on too intensely while suckling on them.

 - Hormones also tend to cause mood fluctuations in the mother, which need to be kept in check.

-- Mothers who have had pregnancy induced diabetes stand a risk of developing type 2 diabetes if opting for progesterone-only pills.
+- Mothers who have had pregnancy-induced diabetes stand a risk of developing type 2 diabetes if opting for progesterone-only pills.
 Taking your doctor’s advice is recommended in such cases.